Bromont

 Getting there

 From Montreal: Autoroute 10 Est, exit 74 (Bromont).
-80 km, approximately 1h without traffic.
-Note: on ski Saturdays, Exit 74 can back up from 8h-10h — leave before 7h30 or after 10h to avoid it.
+80 km, approximately 1 hour in normal traffic.
+One practical note: on ski Saturdays the ramp at Exit 74 begins to queue from around 8h.
+Leaving before 7h30 or waiting until after 10h sidesteps most of it — a pattern experienced Bromont regulars follow religiously.

-There is no public transit to Bromont.
-Some Montreal operators run day-trip ski buses in winter (see the getting around Quebec guide).
+There is no public transit connection to Bromont.
+Some Montreal operators run organised day-trip ski buses in winter — worth investigating for single-day trips.
+See the getting around Quebec guide for options.

 Combining with other destinations